Does Your Apartment Smell? It Could Be the Neighbors

 In addition to drifting into other spaces, cigarette smoke can leave small particles on fabrics, making the odor long-lasting — even after the smoker moves out.
-According to the International Association of Certified Home Inspectors (NACHI), the following can help temporarily absorb or help neutralize cigarette smells:
+According to the International Association of Certified Home Inspectors (InterNACHI), the following can help temporarily absorb or help neutralize cigarette smells:

-Finding out the offensive odors might actually be coming from your apartment may be hard to take, but if you are the one causing the problem, you probably want to remedy it.
+Finding out the offensive odors might actually be coming from your apartment may be hard to take, but if you are the one causing the problem, you generally want to help remedy it.
 If you are a smoker and your neighbor complains, the Consumer Product Safety Commission suggests taking it outside and away from the building so you aren’t subjecting other people to secondhand smoke in enclosed spaces.
-Should a neighbor complain about smells, start by being more aware of the things you do and make a greater effort to keep your home cleaner going forward.
-For instance, an air purifier with a charcoal filter could help combat the smoke in your home, says The New York Times.
+Should a neighbor complain about smells, start by being more aware of the things you do and make a greater effort to help keep your home cleaner going forward.
+For instance, an air purifier with a charcoal filter may help combat the smoke in your home, says The New York Times.

-The NACHI also offers the following tips for removing smoke odors from your home:
+InterNACHI also offers the following tips for removing smoke odors from your home: